HowToDoInJava

 ===============================================

-As you can see from the previous test results, TestNG has passed the optional value to the test method during first test execution.
+As you can see from the previous test results, TestNG has passed the optional value to the test method during the first test execution.
 This happened because TestNG was unable to find a parameter named optional-value in the XML file from the first test.

-During the second test it found the parameter value in the XML and passed the said value to the test method during execution.
+During the second test, it found the parameter value in the XML and passed the said value to the test method during execution.

 Happy Learning !!